collectiveaccess/mms-plugins/README.md

 # mms-plugins

-Update of old CollectiveAccess version 1.6 LHM-MMS plugins for compatibility with version 1.8.
+Update of old CollectiveAccess version 1.6 LHM-MMS plugins for compatibility with versions 2.0 & 1.8.

 ## Installing files